alexrigby/DUVis_v2/README.md

 ### [Config](#config)
-The config tells ReActiVis where in the excel dataset to find relivant information.
+The config tells VisTRAM where in the excel dataset to find relivant information.
 Define custom `meta-fields` to included additional information in the visualisation.
 If you dont have software that allows you to edit JSON files installed then you can use an online editor (https://jsoneditoronline.org/#left=local.riyiqo).

 ***Important**: As a minimum the config must include all the keys outlined in this section.
 If you wish to omit a value from the visualisation please specify as null (or an empty array for `stories` and `meta-fields`).*